masc-ucsc/livehd/docs/Bazel.md

 The downloaded code would be at bazel-lgraph/external/abc/

-## To create Python self contained par file

-    bazel build //pyth:ptlgraph.par

-Now, you can copy the bazel-bin/pyth/ptlgraph.par to any machine and it has all the python and libraries needed to run

 ## To create a fully static binary (for pip deployment?)

 In the cc binary, add linkopts = ['-static']